riclolsen/json-scada/src/libiec61850/dotnet/core/2.0/iec61850_client/README.md

 ## Configure JSON-SCADA tags for update (reading from an IEC61850 Server)

-Each tag to be update on a connection must have a protocol source set configured.
+Each tag to be update on a connection must have a protocol source configured.
 Only one source connection can update a tag.

 Select a tag for a update on a connection as below.